About the Instructor Development Course #IDCwithDevocean

 In 2018, Devocean Divers Malapascua started to develop the teaching of professional level by creating a specific divemaster program, allowing the Dive Master Trainees (DMTs) to have diving instructors specially dedicated to their training.
 As Course Director Walter G Schmit joined the Devocean Divers’ team, it felt just natural that Devocean Divers started to run its own Instructor Development Courses.

-Because Devocean Divers wants to offer the best quality and the best learning condition, an in-door classroom was built beginning of 2019, to allow not only to use the open-air classroom/lounge area above the dive center, but to offer also a place where students can focus and learn more advanced diving theory.
+Because we want to offer the best quality and learning condition, a modern classroom was built beginning of 2019, to allow us to not only use the open-air classrooms/lounge area for teaching, but to offer also a place where students can focus and learn more advanced diving theory.

 An IDC with Devocean Divers offers the option to the candidates to join the famous ‘early morning’ Thresher Shark dives, or one of the spectacular night dives of Malapascua, during their training.
 We believe that starting the day with a great dive is the best way to clear ones mind and start fresh, ready to learn!

 A PADI Course Director is an instructor trainer who conducts PADI Instructor Development Courses and other instructor-level trainings.
 PADI Course Directors hold the highest and most respected professional rating in recreational scuba diving.
 They are among the dive industry’s most influential opinion leaders and role models.
 The process to become a Course Director involves a thick application and a strict selection.
 The experience of the Course Director is examined as well as the level and quality of his training, just to be accepted into the demanding Course Director Training Course (CDTC).